James H. Brown, MBA, CSPG

 “I learned early in my career that serving people should be my first priority.
 Ultimately, building real and meaningful relationships is the key to serving people, and serving the church comes as a

 Nancy came to Western Adventist Foundation after 14 years working at the State Bar of Arizona, where she developed her management skills, honed her professionalism, and solidified her great work ethic.
 Her passion, though, is in helping employees develop skills to enhance their job knowledge and performance, which in turn benefits both the employee’s career and the company.

 This passion translates well into her work, as during her career Nancy has reduced turnover through effective recruitment techniques and coaching, increased employee engagement, and was recognized as an “innovative generalist” in a non-profit company of over 100 employees.

 Nancy is a member of the Society for Human Resources Management, and she takes her dedication to her field seriously.
 She feels strongly that she must be trustworthy, fair, and consistent, and must demonstrate to employees that she has their best interest at heart.
 It’s important to her that employees trust her, and feel comfortable approaching her.
 She enjoys working with people, being an advocate, and being the company’s face of fairness, balance, and consistency, and she appreciates being able to do so in a Christian environment, sharing her passions and gifts with the church.

 “Knowing that I work for a place that has the same faith-based value system I do makes me feel part of a bigger team.
 A team where we are here to bring light to others in everything we do and have a part in.”

 The team at Western Adventist Foundation is dedicated to you and to God’s work through the Seventh-day Adventist Church.

 From managing millions of dollars to performing basic accounting tasks, all our work is executed with this focus in mind.

-Assistant Department Director
+Associate Department Director